 Here are a few examples of healthy breakfast meals that combine fiber, good fats and lean protein:

-— A smoothie made with plain Greek yogurt and fruit.
+— A smoothie made with plain Greek yogurt, whole milk and fruit.
 “This can be a sweet and filling breakfast on busy mornings,” Palinski-Wade says.
 Plain Greek yogurt should have little or no sugar, compared with flavored Greek yogurt, which often contains added sugars.
 You can also add chia seeds, flaxseeds or hemp hearts to get some unsaturated, omega-3 fats.

 — Overnight oats made with rolled oats and topped with chopped walnuts.
 Oats provide fiber, and the chopped walnuts have protein and fat.
 Another oatmeal idea: oatmeal with nut butter stirred in with fruit on top.
 Try cut-up apples, Malloy recommends.